Societal commitment

 While safely parked on her scooter, she was mowed down by a 92-year-old driver in the middle of Paris.
 At 28 years old, her left leg had to be amputated.
 A dozen general anaesthetics and long months of rehabilitation ensued…

 But as she says herself with great selflessness: “I am a woman and I am still standing”.
-Rather than brood over her anger, Pauline, an accomplished sportswoman, quickly set her sights on becoming the Olympic wheelchair tennis champion in Paris in 2024.
+Rather than brood over her anger, Pauline, an accomplished sportswoman, quickly set her sights on becoming the Olympic wheelchair tennis champion in Los Angeles 2028.

 Cegos chose to support Pauline, who perfectly embodies the values of the Cegos Group: commitment, agility and sharing.
 Pauline is a model of resilience, a young woman who is combative, positive, open, and committed.
 Through her career, her sincerity, and her struggles, she is a role model for young people and for all of us.